alok722/expense-tracker-dashboard/README.md

    - **Need vs Want vs Neutral**: Pie chart showing spending breakdown by expense type with percentage analysis
    - **Carry Forward Trend**: Line chart showing balance trends across all months

+### Using AI Financial Insights

+1. **Dashboard Overview Insights**:
+   - Automatically generated on the dashboard when you have financial data
+   - Shows your financial health score (0-100)
+   - Provides key insights about spending patterns, budget optimization, and savings tips
+   - Offers predictions based on your financial trends
+   - Click "Refresh" to regenerate insights with latest data

+2. **Monthly AI Insights**:
+   - Navigate to any month and click the **"AI Insights"** tab
+   - Get detailed month-specific analysis
+   - See month-over-month comparisons with previous period
+   - View spending breakdown by category and need/want/neutral tags
+   - Receive actionable recommendations for that specific month
+   - Click "Refresh" to get fresh insights

+3. **Smart Caching**:
+   - Insights are cached for 24 hours for fast loading
+   - Automatically refreshed when you add/edit/delete transactions
+   - Powered by OpenAI GPT-4o-mini for cost-effective, high-quality analysis

+4. **What AI Analyzes**:
+   - Overall financial health and savings rate
+   - Spending patterns across categories
+   - Need vs Want expense distribution
+   - Month-over-month trends and changes
+   - Budget optimization opportunities
+   - Future spending predictions

 ### Managing Entries

 - **Delete Categories**: Click the trash icon (appears on hover) to remove all entries in a category